-As expected, the solution involving all of the sensor paths provides the highest coverage level since it utilises the sensor paths that cross over both stiffeners.
-Solution 'A' does not use any sensor paths crossing two stiffeners, while solutions 'B' and 'C' utilise four and seven, respectively.
-These paths provide the largest increase in coverage level among all of the paths, but they also provide the largest increase in total noise, which reduces damage detection accuracy, as represented by the MSD ratio.
-This is clearly seen in the data presented in Table 2, where solution 'A' provides the highest MSD ratio and lowest total noise.
-Compared to the case where prior expert knowledge is used to select the sensor paths, solution 'A' provides a very similar coverage level (61.3 vs 60.7 %) and total noise (0.057 vs 0.054).
+As expected, the solution involving all of the sensors paths provides the highest coverage level, since it utilises the sensor paths that cross over both stiffeners.
+Solution 'A' does not use any sensor paths crossing two stiffeners, while solutions 'B' and 'C' utilise four and seven respectively.
+These paths provide the largest increase in coverage level amongst all of the paths, but they also provide the largest increase in total path noise, which reduces damage detection accuracy, as represented by the MSD ratio.
+This is clearly seen in the data presented in Table 2, where solution 'A' provides the highest MSD ratio and lowest total path noise.
+Compared to the case where prior expert knowledge is used to select the sensor paths, solution 'A' provides a very similar coverage level (61.3% vs. 60.7%) and total path noise (0.057 vs. 0.054).

-The lower total noise from the solution with prior expert knowledge could be because the performance index total noise is being used in this work and not average noise.
-Therefore, as the number of paths in a network increases, the total noise also increases.
-As a result, a network with less paths can demonstrate a
+The lower total path noise from the solution with prior expert knowledge could be because the performance index total path noise is being used in this work and not average path noise.
+Therefore, as the number of paths in a network increases, the total path noise also increases.
+As a result, a network with less paths can demonstrate a lower total path noise.
+Since the solution with prior expert knowledge has a low number of paths compared to the other solutions investigated, it follows that it would also have a low total path noise.